containerization-team-cems-eks/EventSphere/README.md

 2. Use the **Create Event** button to open the event form.
 Fill in title, description, category, venue, date, time, capacity, price, organizer, and an optional image URL.
 3. Submit the form to persist the event through the event-service (`POST /api/events`).
 A success toast appears and the events table refreshes with the new entry.
 4. Use the table's **Delete** button to remove events (`DELETE /api/events/:id`).

+### Managing event schedules
+1. Use the event-service admin endpoints to create agenda items for each event.
+2. Issue a `POST /api/schedules` request that includes the `eventId`, `title`, `startTime`, and `endTime` for each session.
+Optional fields such as `speaker`, `location`, and `description` provide additional context for attendees.
+3. Update existing items with `PUT /api/schedules/:id` or delete them with `DELETE /api/schedules/:id`.
+All schedule endpoints require an administrator token.
+4. Public consumers can retrieve the agenda for a specific event by calling `GET /api/schedules?eventId=<eventId>`.

+### Tracking RSVPs
+1. Authenticated attendees can RSVP to an event by submitting `POST /api/rsvps` with the `eventId`, desired `status`, and optional guest count.
+2. The service automatically upserts the RSVP so repeated submissions update the existing record rather than duplicating entries.
+3. Attendees may adjust or cancel their response using `PUT /api/rsvps/:id` or `DELETE /api/rsvps/:id`.
+Administrators can view all RSVPs for reporting purposes by calling `GET /api/rsvps?eventId=<eventId>`.

+### Sending notifications
+1. Start the notification-service and ensure the required AWS credentials are configured if you want to publish to SNS.
+2. Call `POST /api/notifications/reminders` with a message body and either a `phoneNumber` or `topicArn` to dispatch SMS or email/topic notifications, respectively.
+3. Local development defaults to mock mode (`USE_MOCK_SNS=true`), which logs messages without contacting AWS so the API can be exercised without credentials.

 ### Booking events as an attendee
 1. Register or log in from the navbar.